-Some County Councils on Aging provide waiver services.
-They receive payments for the provision of personal care I and II and home delivered meals.
-The contractual process is the same for these as for all other providers of these services and reimbusrement rates are the same as well.
+Some County Councils on Aging are public providers (many others are not).
+They receive payments for the provision of personal care I. The contractual process is the same for these as for all other providers of these services.

 e.
 Amount of Payment to State or Local Government Providers.